custom-components/ble_monitor/info.md

 # NB!: This is a Beta version!

+# Changes in 0.9.1 beta [URGENT FIX]

+- Fixed a bug in the parser code that led to unsuccessful decryption of the data contained in the Extended Advertisement packet.
+This bug affects everyone using some modern adapters with BT5.x support (including Intel NUC platform users)

 # Changes in 0.9.0 beta

 - Added support for configuration in the User Interface of Home Assistant (no YAML needed anymore).
 Thanks to the great effort of @koying, who made this possible!